-This topic contains 8 replies, has 7 voices, and was last updated by Anonymous 8 years ago.
+- This topic has 8 replies, 7 voices, and was last updated 9 years, 2 months ago by Anonymous.

 if the government had a credit score, they wouldnt be borrowing money because they couldnt! and yet you see them still getting loans. why do the civilians have to have a good credit score to get loans while the government can do alll they want with loans, especially if this government is “of the people, by the people, for the people”?